MG Majestor Production Commences Ahead Of Launch

 - To be offered in Sharp and Savvy variants

-JSW MG Motor India has commenced production of the upcoming Majestor SUV at its manufacturing facility in Halol, Gujarat, ahead of its market launch.
-The flagship SUV has already been opened for pre-bookings, with a token amount of Rs 41,000.
-The Majestor will be offered in two variants: Sharp and Savvy, with both rear-wheel-drive and four-wheel-drive configurations available.
+JSW MG Motor India has commenced production of the upcoming Majestor SUV at its manufacturing facility in Halol, Gujarat, ahead of its price announcement.
+The SUV has already been opened for pre-bookings, with a token amount of Rs 41,000.
+The Majestor will be offered in two variants: Sharp and Savvy, with both rear-wheel-drive and four-wheel-drive configurations.
 However, the 4x4 setup will be limited to the top-spec Savvy trim.

 Under the hood, the Majestor borrows the familiar 2.0-litre twin-turbo diesel engine from the Gloster.
 The motor produces 212 bhp and 479 Nm of torque, paired with an 8-speed automatic transmission.